Black turnstone: Description

 In winter the head and breast become largely dark brown with little white.
 Juveniles are similar to winter adults but browner with buff fringes to the wing-coverts and scapulars and a grey-brown tip to the tail.

-The ruddy turnstone is similar but has rufous-brown markings on the upperparts and more white on the head and breast, particularly in breeding plumage.
+The ruddy turnstone is similar but has rufous-brown markings on the upper parts and more white on the head and breast, particularly in breeding plumage.
 It has narrower wings and a narrower white wingbar.
 Its legs are orange and brighter than those of the black turnstone though there can be some overlap.

 The black turnstone has a variety of calls, especially a rattling trill which can be heard throughout the year.
 This call is higher and less harsh than the similar call of the ruddy turnstone.
 Other calls include a loud, screeching alarm call and a soft, purring call uttered to young chicks.
 Displaying males produce a long series of staccato notes in flight as well as chirruping trills on the ground.

 Distribution

 It breeds in western Alaska from the Alaska Peninsula in the south to Point Hope in the north.
-The bulk of the population nests in the Yukon-Kuskokwim Delta.
+The bulk of the population nests in the Yukon–Kuskokwim Delta.
 It usually nests near the coast but in some areas it occurs further inland along the shores of rivers and lakes.
 There are a handful of records from north-east Siberia but there has been no sign of breeding there.
-The world population is estimated at 95,000 birds with about 80,000 of these in the Yukon-Kuskokwim Delta.
+The world population is estimated at 95,000 birds with about 80,000 of these in the Yukon–Kuskokwim Delta.

 It winters on rocky shores along the Pacific coast of North America from southern Alaska southwards as far as north-west Mexico where it occurs in Baja California and Sonora with a single record from Nayarit.
 It is very occasionally seen inland during spring and fall migration; there are a number of records from the Salton Sea in southern California and scattered sightings from inland US states including Montana, Wisconsin, Nevada and Arizona.
 Vagrant birds have been recorded from Yukon and the Northwest Territories and there is one record from San Cristóbal Island in the Galápagos Islands.